apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 ## Support and limitations {#support}

 -   Available in the Apache Beam Python SDK versions 2.53.0 and later.
--   Supports Python 3.8, 3.9 and 3.10.
+-   Supports Python 3.8, 3.9, and 3.10.
 -   Only available for pipelines that use [default windows](/documentation/programming-guide/#single-global-window).

 ## Transforms {#transforms}

-You can use `MLTransform` to perform various data processing transforms.
+You can use `MLTransform` to generate text embeddings and to perform various data processing transforms.

 ### Data processing transforms that use TFT